 Bristow is a very small city located in the state of Oklahoma.
 With a population of 4,248 people and three constituent neighborhoods, Bristow is the 81st largest community in Oklahoma.

 Unlike some cities, Bristow isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Bristow are a mix of both white- and blue-collar jobs.
 Overall, Bristow is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Bristow who work in office and administrative support (18.49%), teaching (10.61%), and sales jobs (8.39%).
+There are especially a lot of people living in Bristow who work in office and administrative support (17.08%), teaching (7.60%), and management occupations (6.69%).

 Being a small city, Bristow does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Bristow with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.44% of adults in Bristow have a bachelor's degree or advanced degree.
+The percentage of people in Bristow with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.64% of people over 25 have a bachelor's degree or advanced degree.

-The per capita income in Bristow in 2010 was $17,806, which is lower middle income relative to Oklahoma and the nation.
-This equates to an annual income of $71,224 for a family of four.
+The per capita income in Bristow in 2010 was $18,858, which is middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
+This equates to an annual income of $75,432 for a family of four.

 The most common language spoken in Bristow is English.
 Other important languages spoken here include Spanish and Native American languages.